Labour Force Survey (LFS)

 Why do I have to complete the Labour Force Survey Supplement?

-In the provinces, Canadians selected to complete the LFS are in sample for six months.
-During that time, you may be selected to respond to one of two survey supplements following the completion of the main LFS survey.
-Depending on your interview month, you may asked to complete the Labour Market Indicators (LMI) supplement or the Canadian Income Survey (CIS).
+Following the completion of the main LFS, you may be selected to respond to one of two survey supplements.
+Depending on your interview month, you may be asked to complete the Labour Market Indicators (LMI) supplement or the Canadian Income Survey (CIS).
 In the Yukon, Northwest Territories and Nunavut, households are only eligible to receive the CIS supplement.

 While participation in a supplement is voluntary, the information you provide is important in building reliable data for Canadians.
 The information collected will be used to complement Labour Force Survey data and will allow Statistics Canada to produce a number of additional labour market indicators, as well as support the effort to monitor the economic well-being of individuals and families in Canada.